01-edu/public/subjects/devops/orchestrator/README.md

 Your Node.JS applications must be deployed as a deployment and they must be scaled horizontally automatically, depending on CPU consumption.

 - `api-gateway`:
   max replication: 3
   min replication: 1
   cpu percent triger: 60%

 - `billing-app`:
   max replication: 3
   min replication: 1
   cpu percent triger: 60%

 - `inventory-app`:
   max replication: 3
   min replication: 1
   cpu percent triger: 60%

 ### Databases

-Your databases must be deployed as Stateful in your k3s cluster, and you must create volumes that enable containers to move across infrastructure without losing the data.
+Your databases must be deployed as Statefulset in your k3s cluster, and you must create volumes that enable containers to move across infrastructure without losing the data.

 ### Documentation

 You must push a `README.md` file containing full documentation of your solution (Prerequisites, Configuration, Setup, Usage, ...).

 ### Bonus

-If you complete the mandatory part successfully and you still have free time, you can implement anything that you feel deserves to be a bonus.
+If you complete the mandatory part successfully and you still have free time, you can implement anything that you feel deserves to be a bonus, We can suggest:

+- Deploy a Kubernetes Dashboard to monitor the cluster

+- Deploy a dashboard for applications logs
+...
 Challenge yourself!

 ### Submission and audit

-You must submit the `README.md` file and all files used to create and delete and manage your infrastructure: Vagrantfiles, Dockerfiles, Manifests,...
+You must submit the `README.md` file and all files used to create and delete and manage your infrastructure: Vagrantfile, Dockerfiles, Manifests,...

 ```console
 .